delegatedotfun/delegate-framework/FRAMEWORK_API.md

 **Features:**
 - Automatically handles pagination using the last signature from each batch
-- Supports both forward and backward pagination
+- Only supports backward pagination (older transactions)
 - Continues fetching until no more transactions are available
 - Provides logging for batch progress
 - Returns all transactions in a single array